AndreRdz7/365DaysOfCodingJournal/GOAL.md

 # Goals

 Besides forming a habit to code/learn daily, my goal is to learn a lot and become a better programmer everyday, step by step with no shortcuts, I will document what I'm learning, what I want to learn and describe the projects I'm working on or I will work on.
 As well as other achivements related to the field.

+Milestone completed: 100 Days

 ---

 ## To Learn

-- C++ for AI and game development
+- C++ for AI and game development (Qt and Unreal Engine)
 - Python for ML/AI and Data Science, improving current skills and learning new ones, also the usage of Jupyter Notebook
 - Computer Vision
 - React (improve) to create awesome and interactive interfaces